rationalis-petra/hydra/README.md

 If you are looking at the source-code, the [readme-source](README_SOURCE.md) should help, being as there are relatively few comments.

 ## Syntax
-Hydra is composed of S-expressions, e.g.
+Hydra syntax is extremely simple - the general form of a program is =(operation-to-perform value-1 value-2 ...)=.
+For example, and if statement:
 ```
 (if (>= 1 3)
     "One is bigger"